Facts About Buddhism

 It Also Does Not Require Believers To Believe In A Creator

-Surprisingly, there are no forcing people to believe in God or a creator in Buddhism.
+Surprisingly, Buddhism does not require its adherents to believe in God or a creator in order to practise the religion.

-The term Buddha is not intertwined with the term God, too.
-It is a title that is used to address a few people who have achieved the ultimate enlightenment.
+The concept of Buddha is not synonymous with the concept of God in any way.
+It is a title that is given to a select group of individuals who have attained the highest possible level of enlightenment.

 The Buddha Is A Canonized Saint Of The Catholic And Orthodox Churches

-The Buddha has led ascetic life to find the meaning of suffering and his ideals have become a positive force in the spiritual life of Christians.
+The Buddha is credited with leading an ascetic life in an effort to discover the meaning of suffering, and Christians acknowledge that his principles have become a constructive force in their own spiritual lives.

 Meditation Changes Monks’ Brainwaves

-Another study at the University of Wisconsin–Madison found that during meditation, Zen Buddhist monks show an extraordinary synchronization of brain waves known as gamma synchrony.
+An further study conducted at the University of Wisconsin–Madison discovered that Zen Buddhist monks demonstrate an amazing synchronisation of brain waves during meditation.
+This phenomenon is known as gamma synchrony.

 A Tooth That Dictates Leadership Of Buddhism